rishipatel092005/Fake_News_Detection/README.md

-# Fake News Detection using Machine Learning
+# News Credibility Classifier using Machine Learning

 ## Overview
 This project focuses on detecting whether a news article is **Fake or Real** using Natural Language Processing (NLP) and Machine Learning techniques.